Roland: Legacy

-In Aragón there are several placenames related to Roldán or Rolando, including the mountain pass Roland's Breach and the rock formation Salto de Roldán.
+In Aragón there are several placenames related to Roldán or Rolando, including the mountain pass Roland's Breach on the border to France and the rock formation Salto de Roldán.

 In Catalonia Roland (or Rotllà, as it is rendered in Catalan) became a legendary giant.
 Numerous places in Catalonia (both North and South) have a name related to Rotllà.
 In step with the trace left by the character in the whole Pyrenean area, Basque Errolan turns up in numerous legends and place-names associated with a mighty giant, usually a heathen, capable of launching huge stones.
 The Basque word erraldoi (giant) stems from Errol(d)an, as pointed out by the linguist Koldo Mitxelena.